Constructing Rational Homology 3-Spheres That Bound Rational Homology 4-Balls: Introduction

-These families, together with the one generated from $(-2,-2,-2)$ which only contains linear graphs already found by Lisca, include all lens spaces bounding rational homology balls.
-They also contain more complicated graphs, with linear complexity (defined in \cite{aceto20}) up to 2.
-Many papers, e.g. \cite{aceto20, acetogolla, GALL, lecuonamontesinos, simone2020classification}, using lattice embeddings to obstruct plumbed $3$-manifolds from bounding a rational homology ball have used arguments of the form ``If my graph $\Gamma$ is embeddable, then this other linear graph obtained from $\Gamma$ is embeddable, and we know what those look like.", which gets harder to do the further $\Gamma$ is away from being linear.
-Thus we only really have lattice embedding obstructions so far for families of graphs of complexity $1$.
+The families of Figures \ref{fig:32333general}, \ref{fig:3223general} and \ref{fig:liscagraph2234extendedgeneral}, together with the one generated by GOCL moves from $(-2,-2,-2)$, include all lens spaces bounding rational homology balls.
+The $(-2,-2,-2)$ family, however, only includes linear graphs already found by Lisca.
+On the other hand, the families of Figures \ref{fig:32333general}, \ref{fig:3223general} and \ref{fig:liscagraph2234extendedgeneral} also contain more complicated graphs.
+In \cite{aceto20}, Aceto defines linear complexity of a plumbing tree to be the minimal number of vertices we need to remove in order to get a linear graph.
+Our families have linear complexities up to 2.
+Many papers, e.g. \cite{aceto20, acetogolla, GALL, lecuonamontesinos, simone2020classification}, that use lattice embeddings to obstruct plumbed $3$-manifolds from bounding a rational homology ball have used arguments of the form ``If my graph $\Gamma$ is embeddable, then this other linear graph obtained from $\Gamma$ is embeddable, and we know what those look like.", which gets harder to do the further $\Gamma$ is away from being linear.
+Thus, we do not yet really have lattice embedding obstructions for families of graphs of complexity greater than $1$.
 The families of Theorem \ref{thm:general} include many graphs of Seifert fibred spaces.
-They include Family (4) in \cite{GALL} and predict its existence because Family (4) is just the intersection between the set of graphs in Figures \ref{fig:liscagraph2234extendedgeneral}, \ref{fig:3223general} and \ref{fig:32333general} and the negative-definite plumbing graphs of positive integral surgeries on positive torus knots.
+They include Family (4) in \cite{GALL} and predict its existence because Family (4) is just the intersection between the set of graphs in Figures \ref{fig:32333general}, \ref{fig:3223general} and \ref{fig:liscagraph2234extendedgeneral} and the negative definite plumbing graphs of positive integral surgeries on positive torus knots.